nais/doc/docs/persistence/buckets.md

-# Buckets
+# Google Cloud Storage Buckets

-!!! warning
+Google Cloud Storage is a service that provides object storage.
+It is a very simple service that is easy to use and provides a lot of flexibility.
+It is a good choice for storing data that is not relational in nature.

-    There is no automatic backup enabled for buckets.
+## Getting started

-You can request a Google Cloud Storage bucket through the NAIS manifest.
+You can set up a Google Cloud Storage bucket through the NAIS application manifest.

 ```yaml
 apiVersion: "nais.io/v1alpha1"